JuliaCJK/CEDICT.jl/docs/src/api_dictionaries.md

 # Creating & Loading Dictionaries
-The `load_dictionary` function is the primary method for loading a dictionary.
+Dictionaries can be loaded using the `ChineseDictionary` constructor.
 Currently, dictionaries can only be loaded from text files, but there may be support for other formats in the future.

 ```@docs
-load_dictionary
+ChineseDictionary
 ```

 ## File Format for a Text-Based Dictionary